 We collect this information in a variety of ways.
 For example, from recruitment agents, CVs or through interviews or other forms of assessment.
+Please note that if you have a telephone interview with us, it will be recorded.
 If we make a job offer to you, we ask you to complete certain forms containing the above data and further information about yourself, your experience, education and qualifications.

 We also collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers and information from criminal records checks.
 We will seek information from third parties only once a job offer to you has been made and ask for your consent to do so.

 We have a legitimate interest in collecting personal data during the recruitment process and for keeping records of the process.
 Collecting data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment and determine the terms on which a candidate might work for us.
 We may also need to use data from job applicants to deal with any issues which may arise about the way the recruitment process was conducted.